SalesforceCloudServices/ltng-support-unified-links/README.md

 ![Screenshot of Template Schemes](docs/images/templateSchemes.png)

-So the parameters that we send can either be in base64 or URL Encoded formats.
+So the parameters that we send can either be base64 / URL Encoded or as Separate URL Parameters.

 For example: